resourcepool/the-heist-trainer/resources/docs/docs/ch1-open-briefcase.md

 ## Main Goal

 You need to find a way to open this briefcase, and Edward also gave you a hacking program written for ESP-32 microcontrolers.
-You have no idea what a microcontroler is nor how to program this device, but you'll have to find a way.
+You have no idea what a microcontroller is nor how to program this device, but you'll have to find a way.

 ## Step 1 - Briefcase wiring

 In order to connect to the briefcase, you need to wire your microcontroller to replace the keypad...

+Fortunately, edward also found you some docs.
+Hopefully those docs can help you.

 ## Step 2 - Briefcase wake signal